Ayazdi/Lyrics-Predictor/README.md

 python lyrics_predictor.py

 ## Description:
-- Enter name of two artists: The program will scrape lyrics of the first two pages on the website
+- Enter name of two artists: program will scrape lyrics of the first two pages on the website

-- Enter a lyrics: The program will predict which artist it belongs and print the result.
+- Enter a lyrics: program will predict which artist it belongs and print the result.